 If you’re inspecting a potential house for purchase, remember that termites survive on subterranean moisture and moisture that occurs in wood.

 Frass piles—termite waste resembling sawdust—may appear around windowsills, doors, wood flooring, and other seams and joints between wood surfaces.

 Any structural member that suffers termite damage will have to be replaced, which may encompass a major overhaul of the structure.

-Understand the market projections for your own industry and allow that knowledge to inform your financial decisions, especially home buying
+Understand the market projections of your industry and allow that knowledge to inform your financial decision, especially when buying a home.

 And on that note, here’s a final word of caution

 Seriously consider entering into a mortgage during unstable economic times, especially if the property market is volatile and places a strain on your circumstances.

 For a more detailed breakdown of what to consider, here are 5 things you should know before buying a house.